zerosonesfun/flarum-ext-bittykitty/README.md

 ## How to use

 Use a custom BBCode to display your kitty.
 The code will always begin the same way.
 You just replace the emotion/action.
-Emotions/actions are case sensitive.
 `[bk=Happy]`

 All available emotions (what you type after the equals sign):